wuyilingwei/Waline_Autoupdate/README.md

 Direct Deployment Command: Sending deployment commands via GitHub Action (adds configuration complexity and potential security risks).

 ~~I'm not interest to write this, this readme was created by OPENAI. (based on my blog)~~

+I used vercel to deploy, maybe other deployment providers have similar features, maybe you can try it.
+Setting the deployment repository to private still works fine.